Are Cats Liquid? The Deborah Number and the Rheology of Cats

 You Cannot Have All Three: The Fairness Impossibility Theorem

-Three natural fairness criteria for an AI classifier — calibration, equal false positive rates, equal false negative rates — cannot all hold simultaneously when base rates differ across groups.
+For an imperfect binary classifier with unequal group base rates, predictive parity and equal false positive and false negative rates cannot all hold simultaneously.
 This is not an engineering failure.
 It is a theorem.
-Choosing which criterion to satisfy is a political decision, not a technical one.
+Choosing which criterion to prioritise is a normative decision, not one made by mathematics alone.

 8 March 2024 · 13 min · Sebastian Spicker